monodot/knowledge-base/_articles/jboss-fuse.md

 - Check that the `deployer` feature is installed into Karaf.
 This provides the bundle `org.apache.karaf.deployer.blueprint`, amongst others.
 - If there is not a suitable deployer present which can handle a file (e.g. a Blueprint XML file), Felix Fileinstall will just skip over it.

+_karaf-maven-plugin_ fails to build a Karaf microcontainer; build fails with error "null":

+- Check that all KAR archives have been downloaded successfully from Maven Central (or another mirror).
+- The karaf-maven-plugin builds a Karaf microcontainer by downloading KAR archive(s) from a Maven repository.
+- If the KAR file is corrupted, or hasn't been downloaded properly, you might not see an error -- instead, the process might just fail silently at some later stage, without giving a clue that the KAR was invalid.

 [1]: https://access.redhat.com/documentation/en-us/red_hat_jboss_fuse/6.3/html/configuring_and_running_jboss_fuse/esbruntimepatching
 [fuse600gapom]: http://repo.fusesource.com/nexus/content/groups/public/org/jboss/fuse/jboss-fuse/6.0.0.redhat-024/jboss-fuse-6.0.0.redhat-024.pom